 The M.l.
 Wallace & Co. architectural firm from Dallas served as designer, and county school superintendent Victor B. Penuel chose the appearance for the new school building.
 The yellow-brick, mission revival schoolhouse was completed in 1931, with an auditorium and four large classrooms.
 Design elements include cartouches and decorative elements in window surrounds.
 Fund-raisers held during subsequent years added a kitchen

 After Cresson consolidated with Granbury schools in 1967, the school building sat abandoned; a community group organized in the late 1970s to work for its restoration.
 Today, the school serves as a community center and as a link to Cresson's early educational programs.

 Erected 2003 by Texas Historical Commission.
 (Marker Number 13144.)

 Other nearby markers.
-At least 2 other markers are within 13 miles of this marker, measured as the crow flies.
-First Baptist Church of Godley (approx. 7.9 miles away); Bankhead Highway in Aledo (approx. 12.8 miles away).
+At least 3 other markers are within 13 miles of this marker, measured as the crow flies.
+Three Miles South to the Grave of Elizabeth Crockett (approx. 6.2 miles away); First Baptist Church of Godley (approx. 7.9 miles away); Bankhead Highway in Aledo (approx. 12.8 miles away).

 Categories. • Education •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on October 20, 2013, by QuesterMark of Fort Worth, Texas.
 This page has been viewed 772 times since then and 27 times this year.
 Photos: 1, 2. submitted on October 20, 2013, by QuesterMark of Fort Worth, Texas. • Bernard Fisher was the editor who published this page.